-STACC is run by volunteers - for every £1 donated over 90p is transferred directly to the clinics we support
+STACC is run by volunteers - for every £1 donated almost 95p is transferred directly to the clinics we support

 Since 1992 more than 1.6 million African children have received treatments due to the generosity of our donors and supporters